THE T.H.R.E.A.D System™

 In practice, Enlisting Allies means creating spaces where stakeholders co-create vision, shape strategy, and steward implementation.
 It requires courage to share power, humility to learn from others, and the patience to build trust over time.
 It is not consensus seeking, but rather alignment-building through honest dialogue and mutual accountability.

-Leaders Who Enlist Allies
+When You Enlist Allies

 Enlist Allies Reflection Matrix

-Self Team Organization
+Self Community Organization

 Who am I accountable to, and how do I show it in practice?